AnmiTaliDev/emoji-selector-for-gnome/README.md

 further update.

 Download and extract the ZIP, then open a terminal in the project's directory, and run `./install.sh`.
-It should copy the "emoji-selector@maestroschan.fr" folder to `~/.local/share/gnome-shell/extensions/`, which can be done manually if you prefer.
+It should copy the "emoji-selector@anmitali.kz" folder to `~/.local/share/gnome-shell/extensions/`, which can be done manually if you prefer.